claresudbery/clare-wiki-ably/pages/coding/data/google-sheets.md

       - So the example above would go like this: `=SUM(VLOOKUP(A1,C2:E10,{2,3},0))`
     - c.
 But `SUM` on its own isn't enough, you also have to add `ARRAYFORMULA`
       - Like this: `=ARRAYFORMULA(SUM(VLOOKUP(A1,C2:E10,{2,3},0)))`
       - I discovered this when I followed the internet's advice and tried only steps 1 and 2, and it wasn't enough.
-These are the otes I made while I was lookign for the solution...
+These are the notes I made while I was looking for the solution...
         - I couldn't get this to work!
         - Instead I had to use `=SUM(VLOOKUP(A1,C2:E10,2,0),VLOOKUP(A1,C2:E10,3,0))`
         - I posted a question about this [here](https://support.google.com/docs/thread/313246778?hl=en&sjid=14309708405826442934-EU)